Top 10 Things to Do on Oahu | Hawaii Famous Landmarks

 Getting Around Oahu, Hawaii

 There are always all-inclusive vacation package deals online or you can organize day tours, hop a Waikiki trolley (they make stops at some main attractions) or take TheBus.
-But if you want to explore more and have flexibility, it’s best to rent a car.
+But if you want to explore more and have flexibility, it’s best to rent a car from a place like Discount Hawaii Car Rental.

 Read How to Get Around in Hawaii